 Fred Lewis went home to be with his Savior on the evening of March 6th, 2019.

-To send flowers in memory of Fred E. Lewis, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Fred E. Lewis, please visit our Heartfelt Sympathies Store.

 Fred was born to Clare and Arvena Lewis on December 6th, 1932.
 He grew up in the Orangeville area where he met and married his high school sweetheart, Charline (Armintrout) Lewis on August 11, 1951.
 They had three children, Gene Lewis, Clarene (Lewis) Zantjer, and Deborah Lewis whom they raised with faith and love.
 Eventually Fred and Charline also became grandparents to Rick Tinsley, Nathan Tinsley, Jason Tinsley, Ashley Tinsley, and Rebecca Zantjer and great-grandparents to Hunter Tinsley, Gunner Tinsley, Jhonna Tinsley, and Sawyer Tinsley.